-In accordance with amendments to NI 81-106, the fair value of a portfolio security used to determine the daily price of the Fund's units for purchases and redemptions by investors will be based on the Fund's valuation principles set out above, which may not be the same as the requirements of International Financial Reporting Standards ("IFRS").
-Hence, the reported value of securities held by the Fund may differ from what is reported in the annual and interim financial statements.
+In accordance with amendments to NI 81-106, the fair value of a portfolio security used to determine the daily price of a Mackenzie Fund's units for purchases and redemptions by investors will be based on a Mackenzie Fund's valuation principles set out above, which may not be the same as the requirements of International Financial Reporting Standards ("IFRS").
+Hence, the reported value of securities held by a Mackenzie Fund may differ from what is reported in the annual and interim financial statements.